Low Operating Standards Causes High Retail Defection

 - We will add these stats to those we have mentioned before.

 The retail bank must be included in this analysis.
-According to recent research, current customers are no longer loyal customers.
-Current customer frustrations are increasing and the gap between customer expectations and delivery are growing in the wrong way.
-The stable bank is no longer so stable and revenue per customer is declining.
+According to recent research, by the Journal of Consumer Satisfaction, retail customers are no longer loyal customers.
+Current customer frustrations are increasing, leading to customer complaints and the gap between customer expectations and delivery are growing in the wrong way.
+There is an increasing leakage of customers!
+Your primary stable bank is no longer so stable and revenue rates per customer are declining at the same time the defection rate is increasing.

 Restroom Experiences are the Worst